cahya-wirawan/text-classification/README.md

 # Text Classification
 This is a text classification engine using several algorithms in machine learning.
 Following algorithms will be
 supported:
-- Naive Bayes
+- Naive Bayes (Scikit-learn)
-- Support Vector Machine (SVM)
+- Support Vector Machine (Scikit-learn)
-- Convolutional Neural Network
+- Convolutional Neural Network (Tensorflow)
-- FastText
+- FastText (Facebookresearch)

 The engine is running as a server listening on command and text to be classified.
 By default it listens on localhost port 3333, but it can be changed in the yaml configuration file.

 ## Requirements
 - Python 3.0 or newer
+- Scikit-learn
 - Tensorflow 1.0 or newer

 ## textclassificationd.py